tripledio/tripledio.github.io/_drafts/heroes.md

 It is normal that people argue and defend their points of view.
 To a certain point.
 We all have this to some degree.
 But if someone is truly incapable to decouple their ego from their solution then it is impossible to have a meaningful conversation.
 Their ego does not permit them to admit that they are not omniscient.
 So there is really no point in debating them.
 Unfortunately depending on their hero status in a group, this may be unavoidable.
 If the deity hero has a hero cult around them, then you even got a bigger problem: [The hero cult](#hero-cult).

 ### Why you should avoid working together with heroes

+    --- production heroics --
+    First let me make it clear that these 'heroes' are not professionals.
+Not even if they make the deadline.
+Because it is more important _how_ a job was done, than that the job was done.
+Heroics shouldn't come into play, heroes should not be necessary, the day should not _need_ saving.
+While it may be a heroic thing to do, it would have been better if it never was necessary.
+That it was just boring steadiness.
+No heroic battles...

+    > If you need constant saving by heroes, you might consider hiring some professionals

+    Of course sometimes things can still go wrong in production.
+An urgent intervention can be needed.
+But this should really be an exceptional case.
+And when it does happen, it should be dealt with swiftly.
+With a thorough post morten so that we learn how to avoid this in the future, making sure _it does not happen again_.
+Because we don't want to let the exceptional become the normal.

 + In the heroes we trust - people
     Having heroes in your teams runs the additional risk that after a while the hero is no longer questioned.
 Because the heroes know best, we shouldn't question them.
 Just follow the leader of the pack.
 But we are all humans.